All Episodes

 It's more important than I even thought.

-Anyway, 800-941 Sean is our toll-free telephone number if you want to be a part of the program.
+Anyway, 800-941-Sean is our toll-free telephone number if you want to be a part of the program.

-New Gingrich is coming up at the top.
+Newt Gingrich is coming up at the top.

-We got Greg Jarrett and Sarah Carter coming up.
+We've got Greg Jarrett and Sarah Carter coming up.

 James O'Keefe with new video.

-So much news is uh breaking today, obviously.
+So much news is breaking today.

-Will she or will she not testify before the Senate Judiciary Committee?
+Obviously, will she or will she not testify before the Senate Judiciary Committee?

 The committee is trying to be accommodating to Professor Ford.

-Uh they have offered, even though her attorney said she would do so publicly under oath, they've offered to allow her to do it privately on Monday.
+They have offered, even though her attorney said she would do so publicly under oath, they've offered to allow her to do it privately on Monday.

-They've also offered just in the last hour and a half that they would send people to her to interview her to get to the truth and the veracity of this last minute allegation that the Democrats knew of back in July.
+They've also offered just in the last hour and a half that they would send people to her to interview her to get to the truth and the veracity of this last-minute allegation that the Democrats knew of back in July.

 How are you, sir?